tinuva/SDRPlusPlusBrown/docs/tx.md

   menu.
 Also note that there's still work in progress, NR2 needs its own AGC that scales from complex to short samples because it's implemented in shorts, and back.
 * There's preamp for Mic NR
-* gauge below the "Mic NR" represent the signal after that stage.
+* gauge below the "Mic NR" represents the signal after that stage.
 * "Mic SQL" enables squelch on the microphone.
 You know when person uses SDR on PC, their signal contains a lot of noises in the pauses.
 In addition to the Mic NR, Mic SQL works very well in producing deep silence in the pauses, reflected in emitted radio signal.
 Pleasure for eyes and ears.